The Punishment of Luxury (album): Reception

-The Punishment of Luxury received generally favourable reviews.
+The Punishment of Luxury received favourable reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album garnered an average score of 71, based on 10 reviews.
 Tim Russell of God Is in the TV wrote, "OMD have made arguably the best album of 2017...
 It's brilliant.
 It's the first album since 1981's multi-million selling Architecture & Morality on which they've succeeded in perfectly balancing the creative tension between their experimental leanings and their ear for a pop tune to create a cohesive whole."
 Irish Times critic Jennifer Gannon described the record as "synth-pop at its most charming and effortless", while Tim Sendra of AllMusic called it "another strong showing from a band that could have packed it in years ago and become a nostalgia act, but have instead continued to make fine pop art".

-In PopMatters, John Bergstrom said the record's "less-than-fresh" anti-consumerism sentiment renders it a "good album rather than a great one", but noted that much of the material is "on par with the band's best".
-Lorelei Reddin of the Hampshire Chronicle suggested that The Punishment of Luxury had been misinterpreted and underrated by some critics, writing, "This isn't some banal, [Bill] Hicks-esque "Get a soul!" nuke: it's a plaintive look at the brutal consumerist needle and the damage done.
+Critic Aaron Badgley wrote, "The Punishment of Luxury is simply one of the best albums of the year and an album that will no doubt influence younger bands... once again, [OMD] breaks new ground.
+Quite an accomplishment."
+On the other hand, PopMatters' John Bergstrom observed a "less-than-fresh" anti-consumerism sentiment, which he felt made for a "good album rather than a great one".
+Bergstrom allowed, however, that much of the material is "on par with the band's best".
+The Hampshire Chronicle suggested that The Punishment of Luxury had been misinterpreted by some, writing, "This isn't some banal, [Bill] Hicks-esque "Get a soul!" nuke: it's a plaintive look at the brutal consumerist needle and the damage done.
 And a bloody terrific record to boot."
 Particular praise was directed at the six-minute "Ghost Star", which multiple reviewers singled out as the highlight of the album.